 Now that we are so in this rural, traditional swing, we swing underneath the arterial road Satekles iela to the Centrāltirgus, Riga’s central market.

-Built from 1924 to 1930 in art deco style, it is Europe’s largest market and one of the most notable structures in Latvia and has even made it onto the UNESCO World Heritage Site list together with Old Riga in 1998.
+Built from 1924 to 1930 in Art Deco style, it is Europe’s largest market and one of the most notable structures in Latvia.
+It has even made it onto the UNESCO World Heritage Site list together with Old Riga in 1998.

 Well, it’s a real market, not a tourist place faking authenticity.